The joint fluctuations of the lengths of the Beta$(2-\alpha, \alpha)$-coalescents: Abstract

 \section{Abstract}

-{ { We consider Beta$(2-\alpha, \alpha)-n$-coalescents with parameter range $1 <\alpha<2$.
-The length $\ell^{(n)}_r$ of order $r$ in the Beta$(2-\alpha, \alpha)-n$-coalescent tree is defined as the sum of the lengths of all branches that carry a subtree with $r$ leaves.
-We show that for any $s \in \mathbb N$ the vector of suitably centered and rescaled lengths of orders $1\le r \le s$ converges (as the number of leaves tends to infinity) to a multivariate stable distribution. }
+{ We consider Beta$(2-\alpha, \alpha)$-coalescents with parameter range $1 <\alpha<2$ starting from $n$ leaves.
+The length $\ell^{(n)}_r$ of order $r$ in the $n$-Beta$(2-\alpha, \alpha)$-coalescent tree is defined as the sum of the lengths of all branches that carry a subtree with $r$ leaves.
+We show that for any $s \in \mathbb N$ the vector of suitably centered and rescaled lengths of orders $1\le r \le s$ converges in distribution to a multivariate stable distribution as the number of leaves tends to infinity. }